thealemaster/roman/README.md

   other things I could have done to explore all the nuances of roman arithmetic.
 Instead, I tried to stick to the rules of the exercise and not go too far off script
+- Once the test for > 3999 was added, I realized that I hadn't added enough logic for that test to fail normally (the code didn't handle all the numbers yet).
+  This is why you will notice a jump in logic in the convertRomanToDecimal for that test